This guide will help you understand Mixpanel's Monthly Tracked User (MTU) billing system.

 - Campaign Entered ($journey_entered)

-- Updates to people profiles
+- Updates to user profiles

 Estimate MTU Usage

 If you haven't implemented tracking yet, you can estimate your current MTU usage by looking at your Monthly Active User (MAU) count.
-Your MTU and MAU counts should be similar, provided they account for anonymous users identically.
+Your MTU and MAU counts should be similar, provided they account for anonymous visitors identically.

 View MTU Usage